An Efficient Algorithm for Path Recovery from Signature Tensors: Signature tensors and congruence orbits

 The expression \eqref{eq:coretensor} can serve as an alternative definition.
-Without loss of generality, we have scaled the original axis path, and thus normalized our core tensor (with constant $1$ on its diagonal), allowing us to perform all our computations with rational numbers; see \cite[Example 7.13]{amendola2025learning} for an illustration.
+Without loss of generality, we have scaled the canonical axis path, and thus normalized our core tensor (with constant $1$ on its diagonal), allowing us to perform all our computations with rational numbers; see \cite[Example 7.13]{amendola2025learning} for an illustration.
 Note further, that $C$ is \emph{upper triangular} (\cite[eq (9) and p.
 13]{bib:PSS2019} or \cite[p.
 25]{bib:AFS2019}), meaning that its support lies on the simplex $1\leq i\leq j\leq k\leq d$.
-This is an important observation and essential for \Cref{alg:linear_learning}. \begin{example} Here and throughout, we illustrate tensors by the commonly used (first mode) tensor-to-matrix folding \cite[Section 2.4]{kolda2009tensor}, e.g.,
+This is an important observation and essential for our recovery algorithm. \begin{example} Here and throughout, we illustrate all $3$-tensors $G\in\R^{d\times d\times d}$ by the (first mode) tensor-to-matrix folding